-Students, faculty, staff, and guests should report any emergency medical situations to Public Safety immediately at x2911 or, from a non-University phone system, at (415) 422-2911.
-Public Safety will send officers and, if on duty, on call members of the University's Emergency Medical
+Students, faculty, staff, and guests should report any emergency medical situations to Public Safety immediately at x2911 or, from a non-university phone system, at (415) 422-2911.
+Public Safety will send officers to the scene who receive American Red Cross First Aid, CPR, and AED training every two years.